The Lie derivative and Noether's theorem on the aromatic bicomplex for the study of volume-preserving numerical integrators: Noether's theory on the aromatic bicomplex

 There is no known non-trivial modified vector field of a volume-preserving method that has symmetries to the best of our knowledge.
-The better understanding of the Lie derivative, the symmetries, and especially the solenoidal vector fields would give insight on the form of a volume-preserving method and help describe the degrees of freedom we have in the choice of the method.
+A better understanding of the Lie derivative, the symmetries, and especially the solenoidal vector fields could give insight on the form of a volume-preserving method and help describe the degrees of freedom we have in the choice of the method.
 There exists a vast literature on the description of symmetries in variational calculus, which further motivates collaborations on the application of the tools of variational calculus for the creation of volume-preserving integrators.
 In addition, extending the aromatic bicomplex and the aromatic Noether's theory for the study of volume-preservation on manifolds or for the exact numerical preservation of the invariant measure of ergodic stochastic systems is matter for future work.

-\textbf{Acknowledgements.}\ The work of Adrien Laurent was supported by the Research Council of Norway through project 302831 “Computational Dynamics and Stochastics on Manifolds” (CODYSMA).
-The author would like to thank E. Bronasco, D. Manchon, H. Munthe-Kaas, and the participants of the MAGIC workshops for the enlightening discussions we shared.
+\textbf{Acknowledgements.}\ The work of the author was supported by the Research Council of Norway through project 302831 ``Computational Dynamics and Stochastics on Manifolds'' (CODYSMA).
+The author would like to thank E.\ts Bronasco, D.\ts Manchon, H.\ts Munthe-Kaas, and the participants of the MAGIC workshops for the enlightening discussions we shared.